Helzberg Diamonds Review (2023)

 Adding mediocre support, shipping, and return policies, we find it challenging to spot redeeming qualities that can balance the exorbitant prices and lack of diamond quality transparency.

-Our final rating in our Helzberg Diamond review lands on a disappointing 2.5, absolutely not sparkling stars out of 5 possible, neck and neck with Zales.
+Our final rating in our Helzberg Diamond review lands on a disappointing 2.5, absolutely not sparkling stars out of 5 possible, neck and neck with Zales, but slightly ahead of our lowest lab-created diamond review of Kay Jewelers.

 Instead, we suggest you consider any of our top-rated places to buy lab-grown jewelry.

-Clean Origin, James Allen, and Ritani are our current favorites for their low prices, vast lab diamond inventories, and superior service and support.
-If you’re looking for an engagement ring, take a look at With Clarity and their unique offer of free engagement ring replicas (also read our Home Preview review).
+If you’re looking for an engagement ring, take a look at With Clarity and their unique offer of free engagement ring replicas (also read our Home Preview review) or Grown Brilliance, where you can create a virtual replica of any diamond and setting.
 You can read more about them and other sellers in our lab-grown diamond seller reviews section.

 Helzberg Diamonds customer reviews